quianalytics/WarRoom-Frontend/PLAN.md

 - Trade sheets show user-controlled team assets on the left; when multiple user teams exist, the user selects which team to trade for.
 - 2027 draft selection shows a "coming soon" dialog and blocks navigation.
+- Team color palette in setup is locally defined; API colors may differ.

 ## Testing and Validation (Current State)
 - No automated tests referenced yet.